math3matical/procure/README.md

   $ ~/.rbenv/bin/rbenv init
 ~~~

  - At this point, the instructions say to restart the shell and try the `rbenv-doctor` script, but it will fail.
-You will first need to add shims to the $PATH variable:
+You will first need to add `shims` to the `$PATH` variable:

 ~~~
   $ echo 'export PATH="$HOME/.rbenv/shims:$PATH"' >> ~/.bashrc
 ~~~

- - And then need to install the ruby-build plugin which can be installed from this link:
+ - And then need to install the `ruby-build` plugin which can be installed from this link:

  > <a href="https://github.com/rbenv/ruby-build#readme">https://github.com/rbenv/ruby-build#readme</a>

  - Commands to install ruby-build plugin (make sure you start a new shell, i.e. logout and back in):

 ~~~
-  $ cd
   $ mkdir -p "$(rbenv root)"/plugins
   $ git clone https://github.com/rbenv/ruby-build.git "$(rbenv root)"/plugins/ruby-build
 ~~~